 Attach the riser rail, ensuring it is no less than 25mm from the spillover level to avoid the risk of water leakage.

 Attach the shower hose to the mixer bar and the showerhead

-To make things a whole lot quicker, easier, and cheaper for yourself, consider picking up a complete complete shower fitting set.
-They'll includes all the necessary components, as well as specefic instructions for that model's installation.
+To make things a whole lot quicker, easier, and cheaper for yourself, consider picking up a complete shower fitting set.
+They'll include all the necessary components, as well as specific instructions for that model's installation.

 If you're looking to revamp your whole bathroom so you can wash and relax in true style, check out our guides on refitting taps, bathroom lighting zones, as well as the breakdown on what you'll need to know before getting started.